MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 This role can create and manage all security groups.
 However, Intune Administrator does not have admin rights over Office groups.
 That means the admin cannot update owners or memberships of all Office groups in the organization.
 However, he/she can manage the Office group that he creates which comes as a part of his/her end-user privileges.
 So, any Office group (not security group) that he/she creates should be counted against his/her quota of 250.

 > [!NOTE]
-> In the Microsoft Graph API and Azure AD PowerShell, this role is named Intune Service Administrator.
+> In the Microsoft Graph API and Microsoft Graph PowerShell, this role is named Intune Service Administrator.
 In the [Azure portal](/azure/azure-portal/azure-portal-overview), it is named Intune Administrator.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |